 Temple where you may feel the sense of Jodo-shu, Pure Land Sect, teaching

-Located in the back of Yasaka Shrine, Chion-in was established by Ho-nen (1133-1212) who is the founder of Jodo-shu, or Pure Land Sect.
-His teaching is often called as “Nenbutsu- only” from the fact that only the name of Amitabha is chanted.
-When you visit there, you may hear the chant from temples that monks are repeating the name of Amitabha.
-Old temples such as Mieido and Sanmon, the main gate, are designated as National Treasures and various kinds of Buddhism events are held regularly.
-One of the events is known as “Gohouwa” where you can hear the teaching of Jodo-shu, the ideal method of faith in Buddhism.
-It is interesting to note that you can have Sho-jin Ryo-ri, a vegetarian cuisine originally derived from the dietary restrictions of Buddhist monks, for lunch at one of the temples where visitors usually cannot enter.
-Please refer more information on the 'Note' section below.
+Located in the back of Yasaka Shrine, Chion-in was established by Ho-nen (1133-1212) who is the founder of Jodo-shu, or the Pure Land Sect.
+His teachings are often called “Nenbutsu-only” from the fact that only the name of Amitabha is chanted.
+When you visit, you might hear the chant from temple monks.
+The old temples such as Mieido, Sanmon and the main gate, are designated National Treasures and various kinds of Buddhism events are held regularly.
+One of the events is known as “Gohouwa” where you can hear the teachings of Jodo-shu, the ideal method of worship in Buddhism.
+It is interesting to note that you can also try Sho-jin Ryo-ri, a vegetarian cuisine originally derived from the dietary restrictions of Buddhist monks, for lunch at one of the temples where visitors usually cannot enter.
+Please refer to Notes in the Details section below for more information.

 Honen Shonin Mido

-As Mieido is under renovation until 2019 and you cannot enter there due to its renewal, its main statue called "Zendo-daishi" was transferred to Honen Shonin Mido.
-Honen Shonin Mido was established in 1635 and you may witness groups of people gathering for Buddhist memorial service.
+As Mieido is under renovation until 2019 and you cannot enter due to its renewal, its main statue, "Zendo-daishi", was transferred to Honen Shonin Mido.
+Honen Shonin Mido was established in 1635 and you may witness groups of people gathering for Buddhist memorial services.
 You may also hear monks chanting Amitabha.
 Please note that you cannot take photos in the hall.

 Daisho-ro, Great Bell Tower

-You may be astonished by its size and solemnity at a first glance!
-It was molded in 1636 and is known as one of the Great Bells in Japan.
-It is a tradition that this bell is tolled at the night of New Year’s Eve by 17 monks.
-It would be very crowded on that day, but it is worth visiting there to feel the atmosphere of a Japanese New Year!
+At first glance, you may be astonished by its size and solemnness!
+It was molded in 1636 and is known as one of the Great Bells of Japan.
+It is a tradition that this bell is tolled on New Year’s Eve by 17 monks.
+It is very crowded on that day, but it is worth visiting to feel the atmosphere of a Japanese New Year!

 Visit Hojo Teien, Hojo Garden

 This garden is designed around a pond and was created in the early Edo period (1600 - 1868).
-In the back of the garden, you can see a beautiful scenic Higashiyama and it would be very gorgeous especially in autumn season as maple leaves are changing their colors.
+In the back of the garden, you can see a beautiful view of Higashiyama.
+It is especially gorgeous in the autumn as the maple leaves change colors.
 (Please refer to the 'Fee' section for the entrance fee)

-This garden was in connection with Yuzen who was the founder of the Yuzen style of dyeing.
-The water of pond is from a spring water of Higashiyama and tea room called "Hakuju-an" and "Karei-an" are standing secretly in the back of the garden.
-Although you cannot have a tea there at the present time, you may feel the history of Japanese tea ceremony.
-This garden is popular for cherry blossoms whereas Hojo Garden is famous for autumn scenery.
+This garden is in connection with Yuzen who was the founder of the Yuzen style of dyeing.
+The water of the pond is from spring water in Higashiyama and the tea room called "Hakuju-an" and "Karei-an" stand secretly at the back of the garden.
+Although you cannot have tea there presently, you can feel the history of Japanese tea ceremonies.
+This garden is popular for cherry blossoms whereas the Hojo Garden is famous for autumn leaves.